~ Carny Lingo ~

 Soft Lot — A wet or muddy lot.

-Spectacular Ride — A super ride (Pirate Ship, Sky Wheel)
+Spectacular Ride — A super ride (Pirate Ship, Sky Wheel), often costing half a million dollars or more, usually owned by the owner of the carnival.

-Spidora — Illusion show giving the appearance of a giant spider with a woman's head - a mirror hides the woman's body and makes the creature appear to stand supported only by its web.
+Spidora — Illusion show giving the appearance of a giant spider with a real woman's head.
+A mirror hides the woman's body and makes the creature appear to be supported only by its web.

-Spiel — The selling phase of a bally, made on a show front by the talker to the gathering tip, convincing the onlookers that they absolutely must see this show, to be followed by the "grind" phase during which he attempts to keep up the ticket-buying momentum.
+Spiel — Sometimes used to describe the selling phase of a bally, made on a show front by the talker to the gathering tip, convincing the onlookers that they absolutely must see this show.
+Followed by the "grind" phase during which he or an assistant attempts to keep up the ticket-buying momentum.

 Sponsor — The local charitable organization that publicizes and, in the public's perception, "legitimizes" the carnival.
-A local sponsor is valuable.
-If the American Legion or Jaycees or Lions Club arranges a carnival's license and location in advance, for a percentage of the income, their prestige can often keep the police away.
+If the local American Legion or Lions Club or Volunteer Fire Department arranges a carnival's license and location in advance, for a percentage of the income, their prestige can often keep the police away.
 Moreover, their efforts to publicize the show as a fundraiser for their charity can be all the advertising the show needs.

 Spoof — A small trick or gaff.